C# Open Excel Worksheets with IronXL

 How to Tutorial

 Use the WorkBook.Load() function from IronXL to load Excel files into the project.
 This function requires a string parameter, which is the path of the Excel file to be opened.
-See here:
+IronXL supports loading various spreadsheet formats including XLS, XLSX, CSV, TSV, and more.
+For comprehensive guidance on loading different file types, see the load spreadsheet tutorial.

 $vbLabelText $csharpLabel

-The Excel file at the specified path will load into the wb object.
-Now, we need to specify the Excel Worksheet which will be opened.
+The Excel file at the specified path will load into the workBook object.
+Now, specify the Excel worksheet to open.
+The WorkBookLoadOptions parameter allows you to handle password-protected workbooks and control formula recalculation behavior.

 To open a specific WorkSheet of an Excel file, IronXL provides the WorkBook.GetWorkSheet() function.
-Using this, we can easily open the Worksheet by its name:
+Use it to open the worksheet by its name:

 // Get a worksheet by its name